These 6 Concept Stores Offer Next-Level Shopping

 The pop-up store has evolved into a full-blown concept store.
 These locations are where creative minds take a brand promise to the next level and offer shoppers more experiential elements, high-end services and social-sharing moments.
 These six featured companies may not all call themselves “concept stores,” but they are definitely creative emporiums that can only be found in West Hollywood.

-The glossy millennial pink desert-inspired oasis does glam in a thoroughly modern way.
+The glossy millennial pink, desert-inspired oasis does glam in a thoroughly modern way.
 LA’s natural light streams in through skylights allowing customers to experience the brand’s “skincare first, makeup second” offerings up close and personal.
 A doorway reveals dramatic caves complete with selfie mirrors for the perfect selfie.